iShape-Swift/iTriangle/README.md

 import iTriangle
 ```

-After that, represent your polygon as an array of vertices listed in a clockwise direction.
+After that, represent your polygon as an array of vertices.
 Here's an example of a cheese polygon:
 <p align="center">
 <img src="https://github.com/iShape-Swift/iTriangle/blob/main/Reeadme/cheese_example.svg" width="600"/>
 </p>